InternityFoundation/Technocrats_3019/sapio final code/README.txt

 IMPORTANT:-
 FILES YOU HAVE TO RUN:-
 1. user defined facial extraction.ipynb
-2. Face Recognition part 1 pc .ipynb
+2. Face Recognition part 1 pc.ipynb
 3. Face Recognition part 2 youtube.ipynb
 4. Face Recognition part 3 webcam.ipynb
 We can run any of the files 2, 3 or 4 it depends on the user input.
 Running 1 is compulsary.